jovotech/jovo-framework/docs/contributing.md

 Jovo is open source under an [Apache 2.0 license](https://github.com/jovotech/jovo-framework/blob/v4/latest/LICENSE), which means that the source code is openly available and a community of contributors helps us add new features, fix bugs, and write documentation.
 [Financial contributors](https://opencollective.com/jovo-framework) also help our core team focus on building new features and supporting the community.

 The [`jovo-framework` repository](https://github.com/jovotech/jovo-framework) uses a [monorepo structure](https://en.wikipedia.org/wiki/Monorepo) that contains all packages needed for development.
 There is also a [`docs` folder](https://github.com/jovotech/jovo-framework/tree/v4/latest/docs) that contains all general documentation.
-Each integration also contains a `docs` folder with documentation for the respective pages in the [Jovo Marketplace](https://www.jovo.tech/marketplace).
-For example, all Alexa docs can be found in [`platforms/platform-alexa/docs`](https://github.com/jovotech/jovo-framework/tree/v4/latest/platforms/platform-alexa/docs).
+Each integration also contains its own `docs` folder with documentation for the respective pages in the [Jovo Marketplace](https://www.jovo.tech/marketplace).
+For example, all [Alexa docs](https://www.jovo.tech/marketplace/platform-alexa) can be found in [`platforms/platform-alexa/docs`](https://github.com/jovotech/jovo-framework/tree/v4/latest/platforms/platform-alexa/docs).

 If you want to contribute to Jovo, you can learn more in the sections below: